 Is Your Vietnam Sourcing Plan Transshipment-Proof?
 A CBP Origin Compliance Guide

 I have been sourcing from Vietnam since 2014, and in the last 18 months, the factory qualification bar has risen sharply.
 Documentation that cleared US Customs without issue in 2023 does not survive a 2026 audit, and the factories that could credibly produce a complete bill of materials for an American buyer two years ago are not the same factories that can do it today.
-This guide walks through what a substantial transformation actually requires, the documentation CBP wants to see, how to vet a Vietnamese factory for origin compliance, and what happens if your shipment gets flagged at the port.
+This guide walks through what a substantial transformation actually requires, the documentation CBP wants to see, how to vet a Vietnamese factory for origin compliance, and what to do if your shipment is flagged at the port.

 What "Made in Vietnam" Means Under US Law

 "Made in Vietnam" is not a marketing claim.
 It is a legal determination by US Customs and Border Protection based on where a product was last substantially transformed.
 The controlling regulation is 19 C.F.R. § 134.1(b), which defines country of origin as the country of manufacture, production, or growth.
-If the article is further processed in a second country, the origin only changes when that processing results in a new and different article of commerce with a new name, character, or use.
+If the article is further processed in a second country, the origin changes only if that processing results in a new and different article of commerce with a new name, character, or use.
 This is the substantial transformation test, and every Vietnam-origin claim presented to CBP is evaluated against it.

 For importers sourcing from Vietnam, this matters operationally because a factory's street address is not evidence of origin.
 A carton stamped "Made in Vietnam" proves nothing to CBP.
 The burden of proof sits with the importer of record, which is almost always the US buyer rather than the Vietnamese factory.
 If CBP challenges the origin, the importer produces the documentation or pays the penalty.